stdm/stdm.github.io/research.md

 On the applied side, the [AI and Ethics (2021)](https://doi.org/10.1007/s43681-021-00108-6) bias study showed quantitatively that demographic awareness in face recognition design does not translate to reduced bias at deployment.
 [Assessing Deep Learning (AI and Ethics'23)](https://doi.org/10.1007/s43681-023-00408-z) proposed a humanities-grounded framework for evaluating AI systems beyond technical metrics.
 Most recently, [PMM'26](https://doi.org/10.1080/09540962.2025.2541304) and [AI and Ethics'26](https://doi.org/10.1007/s43681-026-01042-1) formalised how intrinsic ML properties (stochasticity of training, distributional shift) map to policy-relevant risk categories, giving regulators technically grounded criteria that go beyond checklist compliance.
 In another translatory effort, these have been made accessible to general public audiences in form of a [TEDx talk](https://youtu.be/deVbP-hViMQ).
 </details>                                                                                  

+<a name="ideas"></a>
+## Ideas we'd love to work on in the future

+Project opportunities abound, and we are involved in several activities in medical imaging, multimedia analysis, robotics / physical AI, speaker diarization (to name a few).
+However, the following 5 research directions that emerged from our work appear to us as "golden": ideas that have not yet reached full maturity, yet their potential impact can already now be assessed as huge.
+Hence, we are actively seeking ways to inquire more in these directions and seek respective collaborations, notwithstanding our general openness to interesting use cases and challenges.
+The order is from algorithmic to societal, the links point to previous publications giving more insight.
+If you are interested in those (and see an opportunity also for funding respective work), please get in touch.

+  * [Next-level, neuroscience-informed AI](https://arxiv.org/abs/2205.00002) based on **world models** for higher sample efficiency and robust understanding of cause and effect of actions

+  * Towards **document foundation models** based on an understanding of [document recognition as image-to-record transcription](https://arxiv.org/abs/2507.08458)

+  * **Co-learning** as a [framework for human-AI teaming](https://doi.org/10.1007/s43681-026-01042-1) in high-consequence environments

+  * **Pro-human AI design** as a [methodology to build AI systems](https://stdm.github.io/Pro-human-AI/) specifically with the individual human's flourishing in mind (instead of accidentally eroding the human's core)

+  * **Scenario development** for [positive visions](https://stdm.github.io/AI-in-2035/) for our societal future with AI